-With respect to fiscal year 2022, each of Messrs.
-Berg, Willis, and O'Connor was eligible to receive an annual bonus, with the target amount of such bonus for each named executive officer initially set forth in his employment agreement, described below.
-For fiscal year 2022, the target bonus amounts, expressed as a percentage of base salary, for each of Messrs.
-Berg, Willis, and O'Connor were as follows: 100%, 50% and 50%, respectively.
-Annual bonuses for fiscal year 2022 for our named executive officers were based on the attainment of key financial, operational and other Company performance goals, as determined by our Compensation Committee.
-The corporate performance goals for 2022 related to achieving certain levels of adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) (50%), new center openings (20%), same store sales (20%), and certain key business objectives (10%).
-For 2022, each of the performance goals was met at between 98% and 126% of target.
-Based on such level of achievement, each named executive officer received a 2022 annual bonus as follows: Mr. Berg, \$750,600; Mr. Willis, \$253,909; and Mr. O'Connor, \$208,500.
+With respect to fiscal year 2023, each of our named executive officers was eligible to receive an annual bonus, with the target amount of such bonus for each named executive officer initially set forth in his or her employment agreement or offer letter, described below.
+For fiscal year 2023, the target bonus amounts, expressed as a percentage of base salary, for each of Ms. Wasserman and Mr. Berg were as follows: 60% and 100%, respectively.
+In connection with his appointment as Chief Executive Officer of the Company, effective September 30, 2023, Mr. Willis' target bonus amount, expressed as a percentage of base salary, increased from 50% to 100%.
+In connection with his appointment as Chief Administrative Officer of the Company, effective September 30, 2023, Mr. O'Connor's target bonus amount, expressed as a percentage of base salary, increased from 50% to 60%.
+Annual bonuses for fiscal year 2023 for our named executive officers were based on the attainment of key financial, operational and other Company performance goals, as determined by our Compensation Committee.
+The corporate performance goals for 2023 related to achieving certain levels of adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) (40%), new center openings (30%), same store sales (15%), and system wide sales (15%).
+For 2023, each of the performance goals was met at between 67.88% and 105.26% of target.
+Based on such level of achievement, each named executive officer received a 2023 annual bonus as follows: Mr. Willis, \$288,365; Ms. Wasserman, \$158,246, Mr. O'Connor, \$179,756, and Mr. Berg, \$474,676.
+Ms. Wasserman's 2023 bonus was prorated for the time she was employed by us during 2023, and Messrs.
+Willis, O'Connor and Berg's 2023 bonuses were based on their prior salary and target bonus percentage (in the case of Messrs.
+Willis and O'Connor) for the portion of 2023 prior to September 30, 2023 and their updated salary and target bonus percentage (in the case of Messrs.
+Willis and O'Connor) for the portion of 2023 following September 30, 2023.